Hit testing, Moving objects

 }

-In the next example, we will show how to resize a shape.
-Our shape will be a rectangle.
-On our rectangle, we will draw two small black rectangles.
-By clicking on these tiny rectangles and dragging them, we can resize our "big" rectangle.
+In the next example, we show how to resize a shape.
+Our shape is a rectangle.
+On the rectangle, we draw two small black rectangles.
+By clicking on these tiny rectangles and dragging them, we can resize the main rectangle.

 import java.awt.Graphics;